 Difference Between Prime-Foam and Frothed-Foam Carpet Pads

-Frothed and prime foam carpet pad are 2 of the 3 main types of foam carpet pads.
+Frothed and prime foam carpet pads are 2 of the 3 main types of foam carpet pads.
 The method used to prepare them both is the main difference between the 2 forms of carpet padding.
-Prime-Foam is made out of a combination of 2 liquids to come up with foam while the frothed-foam is made by attaching non-woven material to the foam by use of a carpet backing machine.
+Prime-Foam is made out of a combination of 2 liquids to come up with foam while the frothed foam is made by attaching non-woven material to the foam by use of a carpet backing machine.

 Advantages of Using Foam Carpet Pads

 Carpet pads perform a number of important functions in the house.
 One of the most common uses of foam carpet pads besides helping in the protection of the carpet from direct contact with the floor is the absorption of sound between 2 floors.
 Sometimes separate floors in a building may need to stay independent from each other by soundproofing the rooms in order to enable peaceful coexistence among the family members.

 Having a bedroom that is directly above the living room may lead to unnecessary disturbance of the occupants by people who may want to stay up late and enjoy programs on television or radio.
 These types of complications can be reduced by reinforcing the floors by increasing the thickness of the foam carpet pads before laying your carpet to help cushion the room from the sound coming from the room below.

 It is, however, important to watch the thickness of the carpet pad since it has been proved that very thick carpet pads would still give the carpet the flexibility to move underweight leading to the breaking of the carpet backing.